NourAlz/Encoder-and-GA-with-Classification/README.md

 ### Requirements.txt:
   File automatically by listing all the libraries installed in our current Python environment.
 (Widely accepted practice in software development and data science projects)

+### BGWO.ipynb optimizes the hyperparameters of the Random Forest & SVM classifiers to compare with PCA + GA

   **Run**
   *pip install -r requirements.txt*